 Before joining Norwalk Hospital in 2000, Frank was an attending physician at Memorial Sloan-Kettering Cancer Center in the division of hematologic oncology and was the recipient of a National Institutes of Health Physician-Scientist Grant for research studying the genetic basis of leukemia.
 He is a graduate of Harvard College and the State University of New York at Stony Brook School of Medicine, from which he received an MD with Distinction in Research.
-He served his internal medicine residency at the Columbia Presbyterian Medical Center in New York and Hematology/oncology fellowship at Sloan-Kettering.
+He served his internal medicine residency at the Columbia Presbyterian Medical Center in New York and hematology/oncology fellowship at Sloan-Kettering.

 In 2005, Frank was awarded the Humanitarian Award by the Leukemia-Lymphoma Society of Fairfield County for his commitment to patient care and education.
-In 2007, he was one of three physicians honored nationwide with the David King Community Clinical Scientist Award from the Association of Community Cancer Centers.
+In 2007, he was one of three doctors honored nationwide with the David King Community Clinical Scientist Award from the Association of Community Cancer Centers.
 He has been repeatedly selected by his peers as one of Connecticut’s “Top Doctors” in surveys published in Connecticut Magazine and in 2011 was named as a Top Doctor in the NY Metro area by Castle Connolly.
-In 2010, he was appointed to serve on a federal government advisory panel, the Advisory Panel on Medicare Education sponsored by the Center for Medicare Services.
+In 2010, he was appointed to serve on a federal government advisory panel, the Advisory Panel on Medicare Education, sponsored by the Center for Medicare Services.